Fakahmad/Machine_Learning/README.md

-This repository will contain collection of machine learning notebooks and other resources
+This repository contains collection of my machine learning, projects, notebooks and any other related resources